Table of Contents

 The sphincter and cavernous body muscles form the most caudally situated layer of the pelvic floor.
 They include the external anal sphincter muscle and the bulbospongiosus muscle.
-Their fibers also radiate into the central tendinous point of perineum.
+Their fibers also radiate into the central tendinous point of the perineum.

-Laterally, there is the ischiocavernosus muscle, which reinforces the cavernous bodies of penis and clitoris and the urogenital diaphragm.
+Laterally, there is the ischiocavernosus muscle, which reinforces the cavernous bodies of the penis and clitoris and the urogenital diaphragm.

 Divisions of the Pelvic Space